 Probabilities and simulations: Another way to compute probabilities is via simulation.
 For some complex problems where the probabilities are too hard to compute analytically you can run simulations using your computer.
 If your simulations generate believable trials from the sample space, then the probability of an event E is approximately equal to the fraction of simulations that produced an outcome from E. Again, by the definition of probability, as your number of simulations approaches infinity, the estimate becomes more accurate.

 Probabilities and percentages: You might hear people refer to a probability as a percent.
 That the probability of rain tomorrow is 32%.
 The proper way to state this would be to say that 0.32 is the probability of rain.
 Percentages are simply probabilities multiplied by 100.
-"Percent" is latin for "out of one hundred".
+"Percent" is Latin for "out of one hundred".

-Problem: Use the definition of probability to approximate the answer to the question: "What is the probability a new-born elephant child is male?"
+Problem: Use the definition of probability to approximate the answer to the question: "What is the probability a newborn elephant child is male?"
 Contrary to what you might think the gender outcomes of a newborn elephant are not equally likely between male and female.
 You have data from a report in Animal Reproductive Science which states that 3,070 elephants were born in Myanmar of which 2,180 were male [1].
 Humans also don't have a 50/50 sex ratio at birth [2].

 Answer: The Experiment is: A single elephant birth in Myanmar.